Mirsaid-Abdullaev/DSA-in-C-Sharp/README.md

 <br>
 More code to come over time, added template files for new upcoming code additions to the repository, organised by folder

+## Contributing
+Contributions are welcome!
+Whether you want to add new features, fix bugs, or improve documentation/comments, feel free to submit a pull request.

 ### Written by Mirsaid Abdullaev, 2024
+## Contact Details
+### Email: abdullaevm017@gmail.com
+### LinkedIn: www.linkedin.com/in/mirsaid-abdullaev-6a4ab5242/